Thank you for investing your time in contributing to the LLZK project!

 from the nix shell.

-- Enable the checkbox to allow maintainer edits so the branch can be updated for a merge.
 Once you submit your PR, a maintainer will review your proposal.
 We may ask questions or request additional information.

 - We may ask for changes to be made before a PR can be merged, either using suggested changes or pull request comments.
 You can apply suggested changes directly through the UI.
 You can make any other changes in your fork, then commit them to your branch.